Mumps: Diagnosis

 Real-time reverse transcription polymerase chain reaction (rRT-PCR) can be used to detect MuV RNA from the first day symptoms appear, declining over the next 8–10 days. rRT-PCR of saliva is typically positive from 2–3 days before parotitis develops to 4–5 days after and has a sensitivity of about 70%.
 Since MuV replicates in kidneys, viral culture and RNA detection in urine can be used for diagnosis up to two weeks after symptoms begin, though rRT-PCR used to identify the virus in urine has a very low sensitivity compared to virus cultures at below 30%.
-In meningoencephalitis cases, a nested RT-PCR is able to detect MuV RNA in CSF up to two years after infection.
+In meningoencephalitis cases, a nested RT-PCR can detect MuV RNA in CSF up to two years after infection.

-In sialadenitis cases, imaging shows enlargement of the salivary glands, fat stranding, and thickening of the superficial cervical fascia and platysma muscles, which are situated on the front side of the neck.
+In sialadenitis cases, imaging shows an enlargement of the salivary glands, fat stranding, and thickening of the superficial cervical fascia and platysma muscles, which are situated on the front side of the neck.
 If parotitis occurs only on one side, then detection of mumps-specific IgM antibodies, IgG titer, or PCR is required for diagnosis.
 In cases of pancreatitis, there may be elevated levels of lipase or amylase, an enzyme found in saliva and the pancreas.

 Mumps orchitis is usually diagnosed by white blood cell count, with normal differential white blood cell counts.
-A complete blood count can show above or below average white blood cell count and an elevated C-reactive protein level.
+A complete blood count can show above or below-average white blood cell count and an elevated C-reactive protein level.
 Urine analysis can exclude bacterial infections.
 If orchitis is present with normal urine analysis, negative urethral cultures, and negative midstream urine, then that can indicate mumps orchitis.
 Ultrasounds typically show diffuse hyper-vascularity, increased volume of the testes and epididymis, lower than usual ability to return ultrasound signals, swelling of the epididymis, and formation of hydroceles.
-Echo color doppler ultrasound is more effective at detecting orchitis than ultrasound alone.
+Echo color Doppler ultrasound is more effective at detecting orchitis than ultrasound alone.